emilymaitan/PAE_EM4/README.md

 ## Usage
 Before this project can be used, the dependencies need to be downloaded through Composer.
-To do this, download Composer if you have not yet done so, initialize it and execute dump-autoload. <br>
-(Should this fail for any reason, check out the dependencies in the file composer.json and download them manually.
-I'd recommend using a folder called "vendor", placed in the project root.)
+1. Download composer [here](https://getcomposer.org/download/) if you have not yet done so, either locally or globally.
+A smart IDE (like PhpStorm, which I use) may perform this step for you.
+2. Execute "install".
+    * local install with the phar-file: `php path/to/composer.phar install`
+    * global install: `composer install`
+3. Sit back and watch the magic! :sparkles:

 It is recommended to run this project under PHP 7.1.
 To host a local test-server, open your shell of choice in the project root and type: <br />